 The County seeks a comprehensive transfer of knowledge to County staff including how the components are integrated.
-This transfer must be built into the project schedule and time allocated to this activity throughout the project and a recap of knowledge transfer built into the post production period.
+This transfer must be built into the project schedule and time allocated to this activity throughout the Project and a recap of knowledge transfer built into the postproduction period.

-In addition, to any knowledge transfer sessions the County seeks thorough documentation for the installation and configuration of the proposed Solution.
+In addition to any knowledge transfer sessions, the County seeks thorough documentation for the installation and configuration of the proposed PWFMS Solution.
 System documentation should be provided in a MS Office format for the County to distribute as needed.

-The Selected Proposer should, at no additional charge to the County, provide updated Technical Documentation when system changes or updates occur such as versions or releases.
-All new versions and releases should be accompanied by a document clearly explaining the new functionality, features, corrections, etc., addressed by the release or version.
+The selected Proposer should, at no additional charge to the County, provide updated Technical Documentation when system changes or updates occur such as new versions or releases.
+All new versions and releases should be accompanied by a document clearly explaining the new functionality, features, corrections, etc., addressed by the version or release.
 This documentation should be consistent in content and appearance with the original documentation.
-Further, the Selected Proposer's online help files should also be updated to reflect system changes and updates.
+Further, the selected Proposer's online help files should also be updated to reflect system changes and updates.

-Technical Documentation should include all components of the proposed Solution's installed environment, such as:
+Technical Documentation should include all components of the proposed PWFMS Solution installed environment, such as: